 The deep-water terminal is now capable of docking three deep-draft vessels simultaneously.
-The project will enhance the deepwater dock capabilities and improve berthing capacity for ships at the general cargo docks and support larger vessels such as post-panamax vessels.
+The project will enhance the deep-water dock capabilities and improve berthing capacity for ships at the general cargo docks and support larger vessels such as Post-Panamax vessels.

-Other improvements made to the docks include electric, state of the art mooring capstans.
+Other improvements made to the docks include electric, state-of-the-art mooring capstans.
 The total project cost is estimated at \$6.5 million.

-The Port has recently submitted an application to the Louisiana Department of Transportation Port Construction and Development Priority Program (PCDPP), for the expansion of the "Northern Berth," in the amount of \$15,125,000 dollars.
+Looking to the future, the Port recently submitted an application to the Louisiana Department of Transportation Port Construction and Development Priority Program (PCDPP) for the expansion of the "Northern Berth" in the amount of \$15,125,000.
 This expansion will allow for the handling of a fourth deep draft vessel at the dock at its northern most point.

-Genesis Energy Becomes Operational
+Genesis Energy

 In 2016, Genesis Energy, L.P., a Houston based company, became fully operational.
 The construction of the \$150 million oil storage and import/export terminal at the Port of Greater Baton Rouge further diversified Port operations.
 The Port Commission staff expects that 33 million barrels of crude oil and other petroleum products will be run through the terminal annually.
-In 2018, Genesis Energy, through dockage and wharfage, contributed \$2,518,585 to the Port of Greater Baton Rouge, exceeding the previous estimates of \$2 million in annual revenue to the Port.
+In 2019, Genesis Energy, through dockage and wharfage, contributed \$3,886,369 to the Port of Greater Baton Rouge, exceeding the previous year's \$2,518,585.

-Wood Pellet Export Facility Completed and Expands Other Operations
+Wood Pellet Export Facility